Menu

 What Are LED Ski Mountain Lights?

 Built for extreme mountain conditions, these LED area lights feature specialized optics for ski hill applications.
 High-wattage designs and multiple beam angle options allow for both narrow spot lighting and wide flood coverage.
-Universal voltage drivers work with 100-277V and 277-480V systems.
+Universal voltage drivers work with 100-277V and 277-480V systems, making them a dependable choice for ski resort lighting upgrades.

 Case Study: Conversion of 1000 Watt metal halide lighting to LED Lighting Supply 600 Watt LED Sports Flood Lights at Tussey Mountain in Boalsburg, PA